Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System_Using_SAT.md

    1. Delete the older entry.

       ```bash
-      ncn# cray hsm inventory ethernetInterfaces delete 0040a68350a4
+      cray hsm inventory ethernetInterfaces delete 0040a68350a4
       ```

 1. Use the following example `curl` command to check for active DHCP leases.